djannot/ecs-401/lb/lb.md

 This document focuses on how to deploy and configure Brocade vTM and NGNIX load balancers.
 However, most of the ideas described in this document can be applied to other load balancer models.

-The goal of this lab is to learn how to configure Brocade Virtual Traffic Manager (vTM)  and NGNIX Load Balancers to provide high availability for different access methods (S3, NFS, …) and topologies (single site or multi sites, …).
+The goal of this lab is to learn how to configure Brocade Virtual Traffic Manager (vTM)  and NGNIX Load Balancers to provide high availability for different access methods (S3, NFS, …) and configurations (non-SSL, SSL).

 ## Prerequisites